qouteall/qouteall-blog/blog/2025/About circular reference.md

 (The WaitGroup is to make the main thread wait for two goroutines.
 Without it, the main thread can exit normally despite goroutine waiting.)

-In Golang, the channels are by-default not buffered.
-Sending data into channel will block until the data is received.
-Change the channel to buffered channel `make(chan string, 1)` can solve that deadlock.
+In Golang, channels are not buffered by default, then producer waits for consumer.
+If you put a thing into a channel that no one will consume, it will wait forever.
+But changing the channel to buffered channel `make(chan string, 1)` will make the producer to not wait for consumer as long as buffer is not full, so deadlock is solved.

 That lock-free deadlock can also be drawn as resource allocation graph.
 Channel is also a kind of node. `threadA` depends on `aToB` consuming value, `aToB` consuming value depends on `threadB` progress, `threadB` depends on `bToA` consuming value, `bToA` consuming value depends on `threadA` progress.

-## Deadlock caused by select
+Note that Golang channel buffer must have a size limit.
+It cannot dynamically resize without limit.
+If you want a channel with very large buffer, considering using disk-backed event queue like Kafka.

+## Goroutine leak